Bondage cuffs

 Bondage cuffs are restraints designed for use in sexual bondage situations.
 Compared to conventional handcuffs, they are wide wrist and ankle restraints generally made of leather, often padded with soft leather or fake fur.
 Bondage cuffs may be fastened at the wrists and/or ankles by a locking mechanism, by a buckle or by velcro.
 They are secured around the wrist or ankle, and the cuffs may then be attached to each other or another object.

-They may be fitted with D-ring attachments or buckles to which nylon webbing, chain or another restraining strap may be attached.
+They may be fitted with D-ring attachments or buckles to which nylon webbing, chain rather another restraining strap may be attached.
 The straps may have a loop mechanism to allow the tightening of the straps.

 Bondage cuffs are typically secured to each wrist and ankle, and to each other and other objects depending on the needs of each play.
 A set of cuffs may be used to create a hogtie, and a pair of ankle cuffs can be used together with thigh-width straps to create a frogtie.
-They are typically used in conjunction with other bondage equipment, such as leg spreaders.
+They are typically used in conjunction with other bondage equipment, such as leg spreader bars.